infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 @infinite_variable(inf_model, y(t))
 @infinite_variable(inf_model, g(t, x))

-# Set the objective (using suuport_sum for the integral given our simple example)
+# Set the objective (using support_sum for the integral given our simple example)
 # Note: In real problems measure should be used
 @objective(inf_model, Min, support_sum(y^2, t))